-Under proposed IRS Regulations, a firm will be a service organization if capital is not a material income-producing factor for the organization or if the gross income consists principally of fees, commissions or other compensation for personal services performed by an individual.
+Under proposed IRS Regulations, a firm will be a service organization if capital is not a material incomeproducing factor for the organization or if the gross income consists principally of fees, commissions or other compensation for personal services performed by an individual.
 However, an organization engaged in health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting or insurance is automatically a service organization.
 A significant portion is defined as 5% or more of business receipts from services or 10% or more of total business receipts.
 For purposes of determining ownership, a person may be considered to constructively own a proportional portion of a business owned either by a partnership of which he or she is a partner, an estate or trust or, his or her spouse, children, grandchildren, or parents.
 There is no exception for a separate business owned by a spouse.
-Proposed regulations expand the constructive ownership rule to include brothers, sisters, ancestors, and lineal descendants.